Civic Tokens

 | Security | OAuth flow, automatic refresh | Manual rotation, environment variables |

-| Expiration | Auto-refreshed | 30 days, no auto-renewal |
+| Expiration | Auto-refreshed | Configurable (up to 30 days), no auto-renewal |

 Next Steps